ShawnGabriel/3D-Mesh-Reconstruction-From-Point-Clouds/README.md

 ---

 ## Instructions
+> Note :
-> Note : Make sure to change the directory of files where needed.
+> * Make sure to change the directory of files where needed.
-> Note : In our runs, we used an Nvidia L4 GPU (Through Google Colab Pro)
+> * In our runs, we used an Nvidia L4 GPU (Through Google Colab Pro)
 1. Clone this repository
-2. If needed, pip install -r packages.txt to install the required packages
+2. If needed, `pip install -r packages.txt` to install the required packages
-3. Adjust all the of filepaths on c1load.py, c2.py, and test.py.
+3. Adjust all the of filepaths on `c1load.py`, `c2.py`, and `test.py`.
-4. Run python test.py
+4. Run python `test.py`.
-5. Run python metrics.py
+5. Run python `metrics.py`.